Atuav10/BDB-2026-Presence/README.md

 # Directory
 ## Code
+Wrangling/modeling - Contains the code for our initial data wrangling, completion probability, xYAC, and Presence models Pairwise - Contains the code for the pairwise and synergy analysis
 ## Appendices
+### Appendix A
+Contains the most important features for the Completion Probability model
+### Appendix B
+Contains the most important features for the Expected Yards After Catch model
 ## Figures
+Contains the relevant figures from the Kaggle write-up
 # Glossary
 Completion Percentage (CP) - XGBoost model trained to predict the probability of a completed pass